-Here are answers to some of our most common questions.
+Here are some answers to some of the most frequently asked questions by students.

-Many of Truman Heartland's scholarships use the general application.
-The general application is available in the fall and is due in February.
-The general application requires transcripts showing grades from the most recent fall semester and may require additional essays, letters of recommendation from specific people in your life, or statements about your participation in certain types of activities.
+Many of Truman Heartland's scholarships use the General Application.
+The General Application is usually available in the fall and is due April 1, 2024.
+The General Application requires transcripts showing grades from the most recent fall semester and may require additional essays, letters of recommendation from specific people in your life, or statements about your participation in certain types of activities.

 Scholarships with stand-alone applications have various due dates.
 Please check the listing of stand-alone applications for more details.